Skip to content

 )

 That call contacts the Scopus API, so it only returns a number once pybliometrics holds a valid key.
-In the app the key you paste is used for the session; from a script you would configure it yourself with pybliometrics.init.
+In the app the key you paste is used for the session.
+From a script you would configure it yourself with pybliometrics.init.

-Run the harvest with a live terminal¶
+Run the harvest with a live terminal

-Under the surface the app builds a SearchPlan from your choices and hands it to fetch_plan with a per-query cache directory and resume turned on, so an interrupted or quota-limited run picks up where it left off.
+Internally the app builds a SearchPlan from your choices and hands it to fetch_plan with a per-query cache directory and resume turned on, so an interrupted or quota-limited run picks up where it left off.
 The equivalent in a script is:

 import scopusflow as sf